 I went into the field of “education”, which was completely new to me.
-I only knew her as a user / parent.
-I would probably talk if I said I wasn’t scared at all. 🙂 Surprisingly, the hardest part was explaining why I left the “warm” well-paid managerial position and went to do something where I started from scratch.
+I only knew it as a user / parent.
+I would probably lie if I say I wasn’t scared at all. 🙂 Surprisingly, the hardest part was explaining why I left the “warm” well-paid managerial position and went to do something where I started from the scratch.

 3. The biggest fuckup?

 That is the hardest question for me.
 I work with the error all the time.
-I often make mistakes quickly. 🙂 Of course we have already buried a number of products and projects, I take it as an important part of business.
-I’m probably most sorry if I don’t estimate the other party in time and burn the time with negotiations and then find out that it’s not honest.
-Fortunately, there are not many cases.
-I’m pleasantly surprised to meet so many heartthrobs.
-We’re probably attracted. 🙂
+I often make mistakes quickly. 🙂 Of course we have already buried a number of projects, I take it as an important part of the business.
+I’m probably most sorry if I waste time with negotiation with the other party and then find out that it is not honest cooperation.
+Fortunately, there are not many cases like this.
+I’m surprised to meet so many keepers.
+We’re probably attracted in each other.

 4. I had the best feeling when …?

 The strongest moment was probably the children’s performance at Future Port Prague.
 Children aged 8 to 12, who took part in the Future Factory competition, presented their projects in English for almost 200 people.

 5. What are your business plans for the future, what is your goal?